Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Conclusions

 \section{Conclusions}

-We have formulated a general formalism to calculate the dynamic charge and heat currents through a quantum dot which is driven by a time-dependent temperature, based on the Luttinger's trick.
-Our setup of the Luttinger formalism is based on the exact definition of the contact energy and a requirement for the effective dot-contact coupling.
-Our formalism has been demonstrated to be physically reliable by comparing its prediction to the already-known results.
-The linear-response charge and heat currents, given by \eqnsref{eq:Ic:linear:final} and (\ref{eq:Ih:linear:final}), respectively, can be calculated as long as the $n=0$ (equilibrium) and $n=1$ Fourier components of the corresponding retarded/advanced QD Green's functions are known, with the help of charge conservation and the vanishing sum of the energy change rates.
-Most importantly, our formalism can capture naturally and systematically the effect due to dynamical excitations driven by the nonadiabatic temperature driving even in the presence of the Coulomb interaction.
-Our application to the interacting case, even though it has been done in the Hartree approximation, clearly demonstrates the success of our formalism in this regard.
+We have formulated a general formalism, based on the Luttinger's trick, to calculate the dynamic charge and heat currents through a multi-level quantum dot which is driven by time-dependent temperatures.
+Our Luttinger formalism is built on the correct definition of the dynamical contact energy and the requirement for the effective dot-contact coupling.
+It provides the general expressions for the linear-response charge and heat currents, given by \eqnsref{eq:Ic:linear} and (\ref{eq:Ih:linear:final}), respectively, which can be calculated as long as the $n=0$ (equilibrium) and $n=1$ Fourier components of the retarded/advanced and lesser QD Green's functions are known.
+Furthermore, with the help of charge conservation and the vanishing sum of the energy change rates, the knowledge of the lesser QD Green's functions can be avoided as long as some conditions are met.

+The physically important point of our formalism is that it goes beyond the static and adiabatic condition for temperature modulation and it can capture naturally and systematically the effect due to dynamical excitations driven by the nonadiabatic temperature driving.
+Our formalism is then expected to be very adequate and useful, considering the state-of-the-art technology which enables very fast modulation of temperatures.
+Furthermore, our formalism works even in the presence of the Coulomb interaction and can reveal the role of the interaction in nonequilibrium thermal responses.
+Its application to the interacting case studied in \secref{sec:hartree} clearly demonstrates the success of our formalism in this regard, even though it has been done only in the Hartree approximation.

-Even though currently our formalism is built upon a simple quantum-dot system, it can be further extended to study the temperature-driven transport in a plethora of noninteracting systems.
-For example, multiple QD levels, spin-orbit interactions in the QD and an array of QDs can be easily incorporated into our formalism.
-Also, some interferometer-like geometry can be also considered, for example, the junction with a quantum-embedded ring.
+While the applications of our formalism present in this paper [see \secsref{sec:ni} and \ref{sec:hartree}] are limited to the single-level quantum-dot system, it can be applied to any multi-level quantum-dot junctions so as to study the effect of multiple levels and spin-orbit interactions on the temperature-driven transport.
+Since our formalism allows the quantum dot to be any finite systems, it can also consider the case of multiple quantum dots.
+Furthermore, some interferometer-like geometry such as the junction with a quantum-embedded ring can be also incorporated into our formalism.
 As long as one ignores the Coulomb interactions in these systems, the equation-of-motion method can be readily exploited to derive the required retarded/advanced QD Green's functions and subsequently the dynamical charge and heat currents.